pushpanjali93/talon.one/README.md

 -  npm run test:regression:headless --> Run regression tests (P0) headless

--  npm run test:all:headed: run all the test cases in chrome and headed mode
+-  npm run test:all:headed: run all the test cases in chrome and headed mode in production env

--  npm run test:all:headless: run all the test cases in chrome and headless mode
+-  npm run test:all:headless: run all the test cases in chrome and headless mode in production env

 **Environment specific commands**